INSTRUCTIONS: LUMBERJACK 100

-- With your registration you will receive; race entry, customized number plate, Specialized/ LJ100 water bottle, LJ100 coolmax cap, pint glass, post race meal & Founders beer
+- With your registration you will receive; race entry, parking pass, customized number plate, Specialized/ LJ100 water bottle, LJ100 coolmax cap, finisher medal, pint glass, post race meal & Founders beer

-- Packet pick up will be available Friday at the Big M Lodge from 3PM-8PM and Saturday from 5:30am-7:00am
+- Packet pick up will be available Friday at the Big M Lodge from 12PM-8PM and Saturday from 5:30am-7:00am

 - The race begins at 7AM sharp!
 Start line = Out the Big M entrance and North up Udell Hills road for approx. 2 miles

 - Due to limited parking; we ask that you only park RV’s in the 2nd overflow parking lot (look for signs).

-- Tent camping is allowed in the Big M / National Forest, or the first overflow lot NOT in the parking lot!
+- Tent camping is allowed in the Big M / National Forest, or the first overflow lot NOT in the paved parking lot!

 No parking on Udell Hills Road.

-- You are welcome to set up your support tent at the start / finish anytime Friday.
+- You are welcome and it is recommended to set up your support tent at the start / finish anytime Friday.
 Space is on first come first serve.

 - Aid Stations: There will be two event staffed Aid Stations on the course.
 One is at the 17 mile mark and one at the lodge for those that don’t have a support crew.
 That is two aid stations every 33 miles.
 The Aid Stations will be stocked with water, Heed, fruit, cookies, candy, and P&J